 Most treadmills come with a cardio mode, where you can define your target heart rate, and your speed and elevation are then automatically controlled until you are in a steady state of your target heart rate.
 This forces you to work outside of your comfort zone until you reach your exercise goal.

-When walking or running on a treadmill, you have to support your own body weight, which increases the amount of calories burned.
-While this is tougher on joints than other machines like the elliptical, the speed of movement can be controlled and measured, so you can easily slow down, if needed.
-These machines are by and large the highest selling exercise equipment category, making this industry full of hundreds of global manufacturers.
+When walking or running on a treadmill, you have to support your own body weight, which increases the number of calories burned.
+While this is tougher on joints than other machines like the elliptical, the speed of movement can be controlled and measured, so you can easily slow down if needed.
+These machines are by and large the highest-selling exercise equipment category, making this industry full of hundreds of global manufacturers.

 Pros and Cons of Treadmills